pnts/methodandmatter/source/writing/essays/taking-action.html.md

 - Conducting self-observation throughout the week in service of ongoing awareness
 - Trying something new after the conversation is over

-Be sure that the person you are working with chooses the action they want to take (within reason - if you are their manager and see them choosing action that will clearly backfire or misses the mark of organizational goals, then put some guardrails in place).
+Be sure that the person you are working with chooses the action they want to take (within reason-if you are their manager and see them choosing action that will clearly backfire or misses the mark of organizational goals, then put some guardrails in place).
 This encourages ownership of the learning journey and taps into intrinsic motivation tied to personal and professional goals.

 ## The Practice
 You want to move into application questions after the person you are working with has some kind of shift in perspective or ah-ha moment.
 This is critical to create an opening for _new_ actions and behaviors&mdash;without the necessary perspective shift any commitments to action will be a rehash of the same behaviors that created the issue in the first place.
-Here are some questions that can facilitate commitments to future action in the "Now What?" part of the conversation:
+Here are some questions that can facilitate commitments to future action in the “Now What?” part of the conversation:

 - What will you do now?
 - How could you make this happen?